gisaia/arlas_cli/docs/docs/started.md

 ### Delete an index

-To remove the indexed data from the local elasticsearch instance, remove the index with following command:
+To remove the indexed data from the local Elasticsearch instance, remove the index with the following command:
 <!-- termynal -->
 ```shell
 > arlas_cli indices --config local delete ais_courses